Marta Dyczok

 This project analyses media developments in Ukraine since it gained independence from the USSR.
 It aims to provide a broad overview by looking at the main issues and trends and is based on in-depth interviews with key actors as well as on documents, reports, and sociological data.

-This project will produce an authorized biography of a young man who joined a volunteer battalion in Ukraine in spring of 2014, whom I met during an oath taking ceremony and stayed in contact with.
+This project is an authorized biography of a young man who joined a volunteer battalion in Ukraine in spring of 2014, whom I met during an oath taking ceremony and stayed in contact with.
 His story will illustrate the personal experience of the Russo-Ukrainian war.

 4. Media and Memory: Representations of Ukrainians Displaced by World War II Then and Now

 This research project examines how media representations of Ukrainians displaced during World War II shaped collective memory and how this story challenges dominant narratives.
 It draws on my two earlier studies: The Grand Alliance and Ukrainian Refugees (2000) and Media, Democracy and Freedom (2009).
 (This project was put on hold when Russia launched an undeclared, hybrid war against Ukraine and I turned my research focus to topics related to current events.
-It will be resumed at a later date.)
+It will be resumed during my next sabbatical.)

 Selected Publications